9:00-9:15am: Opening Remarks

 As the funding landscape continues to shift, one thing is clear, connecting households with housing interventions as early as possible needs to be a primary focus for all communities.
 This session will provide an overview of how different communities are working to enhance their homelessness prevention systems by using data and cross partner sharing platforms to develop more streamlined systems.

-Darrell Cason (Deputy Administrator, DHS)
+Darrell Cason (Deputy Administrator, DC Department of Human Services (DHS))

 Barbara Gonzalez (Chair, Trenton/Mercer Advisory Board)